Filing a Claim for Refund (Publication 117)

 If you sell tax-paid undyed diesel fuel without collecting tax under an exemption certificate to ultimate purchasers, including farmers (who use the diesel fuel for farming purposes) and exempt bus operators (who use diesel fuel in exempt bus operations), you are an ultimate vendor.

-Ultimate vendors must file CDTFA-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund, listing diesel fuel purchases and sales/uses that qualify for a refund.
+As an ultimate vendor, you must file CDTFA-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund, listing diesel fuel purchases and sales or uses that qualify for a refund.
 You must file a report even if you have no exempt transactions or refund to claim for the reporting period.
-Failure to file this report will result in a delay in processing any future refunds.
-You may file your CDTFA-770-DV online.
-Log in to CDTFA’s online services using your username and password.
-Some ultimate vendors may file CDTFA-770-DVW, Diesel Fuel Tax Claim for Refund – Sales to Ultimate Purchasers, for claim for refund periods of not less than one week and total at least $200.
-For more information, please see our Ultimate Vendors - Filing Claims for Refund webpage.
+If you do not file this report, it will cause a delay in processing any future refunds.
+You may file CDTFA-770-DV online by logging in to our online services using your username and password.
+Some ultimate vendors may file CDTFA-770-DVW, Diesel Fuel Tax Claim for Refund – Sales to Ultimate Purchasers, for claim for refund periods of not less than one week and total refund amount of at least $200.
+For more information, see Diesel Fuel Ultimate Vendor Refund Claims from our tax guide for Motor Vehicle Fuel and Diesel Fuel Tax.

 Licensed Government Entities

-Government entities are not exempt from the diesel fuel tax; however, you are allowed to purchase dyed diesel fuel for on-highway use.
-To do so, you must register with the CDTFA for a license and report and pay the excise tax on dyed diesel fuel used on public highways.
-You may take a credit on your CDTFA-501-DG, Government Entity Diesel Fuel Tax Return, for the tax paid to your retail vendor, and if this exceeds your tax liability for the period, you will be issued a refund.
-You may file your CDTFA-501 online.
-Log in to CDTFA’s online services using your username and password.
+Government entities are not exempt from the diesel fuel tax.
+However, you are allowed to purchase dyed diesel fuel for on-highway use.
+To do so, you must register with us for a license and report and pay the excise tax on dyed diesel fuel used on public highways.
+You may take a credit on CDTFA-501-DG, Government Entity Diesel Fuel Tax Return, for the tax paid to your retail vendor, and if this exceeds your tax liability for the period, we will issue you a refund.
+You may file CDTFA-501-DG online by logging in to our online services using your username and password.
+For more information, see Government Entity from our tax guide for Motor Vehicle Fuel and Diesel Fuel Tax.

 Diesel Fuel Users

 If you purchase tax-paid diesel fuel and use it in a nontaxable manner, you are a diesel fuel user.
-You must register with the CDTFA before filing a claim for refund.
-To submit a claim for refund, you must file a CDTFA-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.
-You may file your CDTFA-770-DU online.
-Log in to CDTFA’s online services using your username and password.
-For more information, please see our Users - Nontaxable Uses - Filing Claims for Refund webpage.
+You must register with us before filing a claim for refund.
+To submit a claim for refund, you must file CDTFA-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.
+You may file CDTFA-770-DU online by logging in to our online services using your username and password.
+For more information, see Diesel Fuel Exempt User Refund Claims from our tax guide for Motor Vehicle Fuel and Diesel Fuel Tax.

 Lead-Acid Battery Fees

 The Department of Toxic Substances Control (DTSC) is responsible for handling petitions for redetermination or claims for refund based upon the grounds that a battery is or is not a lead-acid battery.
-You may file a petition or claim for refund with the CDTFA, and we will forward the request to the DTSC for response, or you may send your request directly to the DTSC at Fees@DTSC.ca.gov.
+You may file a petition or claim for refund with us and we will forward the request to DTSC for response, or you may send your request directly to DTSC at Fees@DTSC.ca.gov.

-Only a person who has paid the lead-acid battery fees to the state, or a consumer who has paid a separately stated amount for the California battery fee to a dealer, or a representative of such a feepayer, may file a claim for refund.
-If you have overpaid either of the lead-acid battery fees, you may file a claim for refund by using a CDTFA-101, Claim for Refund or Credit.
+Only a person who has paid the California battery fee or manufacturer battery fee (lead-acid battery fees) to the state or a consumer who has paid a separately stated amount for the California battery fee to a dealer (or a representative of such a feepayer) may file a claim for refund.
+If you have overpaid either of the lead-acid battery fees, you may file a claim for refund by using CDTFA-101, Claim for Refund or Credit.
+For more information, see Petitions for Redetermination and Claims for Refund from our Lead-Acid Battery Fees Guide.

 Motor Vehicle Fuel Tax and Aircraft Jet Fuel Tax

-If you are a blender, enterer, position holder, refiner, terminal operator, or throughputter, you are a "supplier" as defined in Motor Vehicle Fuel Tax Law section 7338.
-Motor Vehicle Fuel (MVF) suppliers are required to file a tax return, CDTFA-501-PS, Supplier of Motor Vehicle Fuel Tax Return.
-In general, claims for refund of motor vehicle fuel (MVF) tax must be filed with California State Controller’s Office (SCO).
-Instead of filing a claim for refund with the SCO for refunds on certain sales, a licensed MVF supplier may take a credit on its tax return up to the amount of tax owed on the return (the return cannot be a negative/credit return).
-If you make errors in reporting that result in an overpayment when you file your CDTFA-501-PS, Supplier of Motor Vehicle Fuel Tax Return or CDTFA-501-MJ, Aircraft Jet Fuel Dealer Tax Return, you may file a claim for refund with the CDTFA using a CDTFA-101, Claim for Refund or Credit, or you may file a claim for refund using CDTFA’s online services.
-To submit a claim for refund online, simply log in using your username and password and select the account for which you want to request a refund.
-Click on the More link under the I Want To section.
-Then, select the Submit a Claim for Refund link and follow the prompts.
+If you are a blender, enterer, position holder, refiner, terminal operator, or throughputter, you are a supplier as defined in Motor Vehicle Fuel Tax Law section 7338.
+We require motor vehicle fuel (MVF) suppliers to file a tax return, CDTFA-501-PS, Supplier of Motor Vehicle Fuel Tax Return.
+In general, you must file claims for refund of MVF tax with California State Controller's Office (SCO).
+Instead of filing a claim for refund with the SCO for refunds on certain sales, you as a licensed MVF supplier may take a credit on your tax return up to the amount of tax owed on your return (the return cannot be a negative or credit return).
+If you make errors in reporting that result in an overpayment when you file CDTFA-501-PS or CDTFA-501-MJ, Aircraft Jet Fuel Dealer Tax Return, you may file a claim for refund with us using CDTFA-101, Claim for Refund or Credit, or you may file a claim for refund using our online services.
+To submit a claim for refund online, log in using your username and password and select the account for which you want to request a refund.
+Click on the More link under the I Want To section, then select the Submit a Claim for Refund link and follow the prompts.

-The following claims for refund must be filed on Form SCGR-1, Gasoline Tax Refund Claim, with the State Controller's Office within three years from the date of purchase of the motor vehicle fuel:
+You must file the following claims for refund on SCGR-1, Gasoline Tax Refund Claim, with the SCO within three years from the date of purchase of the motor vehicle fuel:

 Mail State Controller's Office claims to: